Pharmaceutical Rights in Oman

 • Prescription drugs: Controlled and prescription medications can only be dispensed with a valid doctor's prescription.

-• Drug safety: All medicines sold in Oman must be approved by the Ministry of Health and meet quality standards.
+• Drug safety: All medicines sold in Oman must be approved and registered by the MOH Directorate General of Pharmaceutical Affairs and meet quality standards.

 • Right to information: Pharmacists must provide clear instructions on how to take your medication, possible side effects, and drug interactions.

-• Generic medicines: You have the right to ask for a generic alternative if one is available and approved — this can significantly reduce costs.
+• Generic medicines: You have the right to ask for a generic alternative if one is available and approved by the MOH — this can significantly reduce costs.

-• Counterfeit drugs: Selling counterfeit or expired medications is a criminal offence.
+• Counterfeit drugs: Selling counterfeit or expired medications is a criminal offence under the Pharmacy Law.

 When does it apply?